Sex and relationships education: what your child learns

 In Year 2, children learn that animals, including humans, have offspring that grow into adults.
 They should be introduced to the concepts of reproduction and growth, but not how reproduction occurs.

 In Year 5, children are taught about the life cycles of humans and animals, including reproduction.
 They also learn about the changes that happen in humans from birth to old age.
-This includes learning what happens in puberty.
+This includes learning what happens in puberty, including periods.

 The quality and quantity of SRE varies enormously in primary schools; indeed, Ofsted has recently pointed out failings across the board, such as leaving teaching about puberty too late, and not teaching the correct anatomical terms for genitalia.